open-source-learners/communityink/docs/SciencesCourses/firstSemester/cosc101/key points.md

 In addition to being very fast, computers are very accurate.                                                                                                                              ***Storage***

-A computer has much more storage capacity than human beings.
+A computer has a very large storage capacity.
 It can store

-large amount of data such as images, videos, text, audio and many others.                                                                                                   ***Diligence***
+large amount of data such as images, videos, text, audios and many others.                                                                                                   ***Diligence***

 Unlike human beings, a computer is free from monotony, tiredness and lack of